spacepy/examples/SpacePy - Cutoff Rigidities.md

 gps.tree(verbose=True, attrs=True)
 ```

 Most commonly we deal with times expressed in UTC, that is, Coordinated Universal Time.
-UTC is the reference time for everyday life: this notebook is begin written in a timezone that's UTC-6 hours.
+UTC is the reference time for everyday life: this notebook is being written in a timezone that's UTC-6 hours.
 However, UTC isn't a continuous time scale with a constant number of seconds per day.
 Sometimes leap seconds are applied, and these aren't known years in advance.
 So a lot of applications and operational systems will use time scales that don't use leap seconds.
 Common scales include TAI (International Atomic Time), GPS (Global Positioning System) time, and nanoseconds since the J2000 epoch.

 Our GPS particle data file has the time written out in GPS time, so we want to convert that to UTC.